PicoLisp FFI with Crystal

 Getting started

-Once you’ve setup PicoLisp and Zig, simply type make to build and test the shared library.
+Once you’ve setup PicoLisp and Crystal, simply type make to build and test the shared library.

 Output